microsoft/sqldev/pages/php/windows/php-windows-3.md

 FROM a, a AS b, a AS c, a AS d, a AS e, a AS f, a AS g, a AS h;"
 ```

-## Step 3.2 Create a PHP app that queries this tables and measures the time taken
+## Step 3.2 Create a PHP app that queries this table and measures the time taken

 ```terminal
 cd ~/